Top 10 Weirdest Valentine's Day Traditions Around The World

 How did Valentine’s Day Begin?

-Or it might have been called after one of the many Valentine-named Christian martyrs.
-Other myths claim that the holiday originated from a letter written by a slain priest to the jailer's daughter, signed "From your Valentine."
+Alternatively, it may have been named for one of the numerous Christian martyrs with Valentine-like names.
+According to other myths, the holiday was inspired by a letter that a killed priest wrote to the jailer's daughter, signed "From your Valentine."

 Top 10 Weirdest Valentine's Day Traditions Around The World